gchan/password_blocklist/README.md

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake spec` to run the tests.
+Then, run `rake spec` or `rspec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.
 Use `bin/benchmark` to run some benchmarks.

 To install this gem onto your local machine, run `bundle exec rake install`.